danielharrell/SumLect2015/Lost_Idea_LA.md

 and America's Promise*](https://www.aacu.org/leap), launched in 2005 by the Association of American Colleges and Universities.

 But what if the defenders have succeeded---by putting liberal education in peril?
 What if the threat to liberal education comes from within?
-This is my worry.
+This is the worry I have in mind.
 Let the idea of a liberal art, for the moment, simply mean whatever it is that distinguishes a liberal education from any other form of education---a technical education, say.
 What if our many defenses of liberal education have made us forget this idea?
 What if the idea of a liberal art is lost?

-The claim of my lecture is that we have lost this idea, in a double sense: first, in *an act* of forgetting; and second, in *a state* of forgetting caused by the act.
+The proposal of my lecture, then, will be that we have lost this idea, and in a double sense.
+We have lost it, first, in *an act* of forgetting; and second, in *a state* of forgetting caused by the act.
 In the first sense of forgetting, we would be in a condition of knowledge, more or less, about what we have lost.
 And a case for this will be made in the first part of my lecture.
-But in the second sense of forgetting, we would be in a condition of ignorance, which I worry is not just lamentable, but fatal.
+But in the second sense of forgetting, we would be in a condition of ignorance, and perhaps a fatal ignorance, about what we have lost.
 And a case for this will be made in the second part of my lecture.

 ## Part One